 It’s full of greasy grime that comes off on the handle when you stick it in.
 That grime shows you any high spots on the handle.
 I imagine that coating the inside with pencil lead or lampblack would work too.

-By the way, not all sockets are perfectly round inside, so you may have to modify your cone to fit an irregular socket.
+By the way, not all sockets are perfectly conical inside, so you may have to modify your cone to fit an irregular socket.
 Remember, the wood will compress when you start pounding on it, so there’s no need for the wood to make contact with the socket everywhere.
 But it does need to make contact all the way around.
 The inside edge of the socket should not dig into the handle when you push the handle in.

 Once you’re satisfied that the handle fits, turn the handle around and start shaping it.
 You can use a drawknife, spokeshave, block plane, or any combination thereof.
+[Edit to add: Again, this step is unnecessary if you have planed the whole blank to an octagonal shape to begin with.]

 Use the same method you used to shape the first end: square the stock, and then take off the corners to make the octagon.
 You can either leave the handle octagonical or take off the sixteen corners and make the handle round.
 I left mine as an octagon, but relieved the edges with a card scraper.